What Goes on a Criminal Record in YOUR State? Find Out Now

 Will a criminal check and criminal record include arrest records that did not lead to charges or convictions?
 Perhaps; it all depends on the state’s laws.

 For example, in California, criminal records only reflect convictions, not previous arrests that resulted in no charges.
-It’s helpful if you know how to check if someone has a criminal record in each state, since they will all differ.
+It’s helpful if you know how to verify someone’s criminal history in each state, since they will all differ.

 For searching national databases, the criminal check must be conducted using fingerprints, and requires the consent of the person being searched.